pyscript/MicroPyScript/README.md

 * Vanilla JavaScript.
 * Pluggable.
 * Comments.
-* Tests.
+* (Some) tests.
 * Build for change.

-This is a solid foundation for lightweight testing of Python runtimes that target WASM.
+This is a foundation for lightweight testing of Python interpreters that target WASM.
 Inspired by code in the "real" PyScript website and our plans for plugins and simple event based coordination.

-Complexity, edge cases and customization is (hopefully) confined to plugins and bespoke runtimes.
+Complexity, edge cases and customization is (hopefully) confined to plugins and bespoke interpreters.

 That is all.